-- A. Prohibition Against Trading When in Possession of Inside Information.
+A. Prohibition Against Trading When in Possession of Inside Information.
 You may not trade or engage in other transactions in Company securities if you have Inside Information.
-When you have Inside Information, you must not buy, sell, place an order for a trade or engage in any other transaction, or recommend or direct the purchase or sale or other transaction in, any securities of the Company, whether for your own account or for any account in which you have a direct or indirect beneficial ownership interest or for any other account over which you have discretionary authority or power of attorney (for example, a relative's account or a firm account for which you have investment authority).
-Exceptions to this prohibition are limited to: - Stock option exercises for cash (i.e., in which no option shares are sold in the market or withheld by the Company to cover the exercise price or withholding taxes); - Share withholding for taxes relating to settlement of Company equity awards where such withholding and the settlement date are terms fixed before the Inside Information became known; - Bona fide gifts, provided that the recipient (other than a charitable organization not controlled by the insider-donor) must not sell the gifted securities while the Inside Information remains pending; - Transactions permitted under Section IV(C).
+When you have Inside Information, you must not buy, sell, place an order for a trade or engage in any other transaction, or recommend or direct the purchase or sale or other transaction in, any securities of the Company.
+This applies to transactions for your own account or for any account in which you have a direct or indirect beneficial ownership interest or for any other account over which you have discretionary authority, other investment authority or power of attorney (for example, a relative's account or a firm account for which you have investment authority).
+Exceptions to this prohibition are limited to:

+- Stock option exercises entirely for cash (i.e., in which no option shares are sold in the market or withheld by the Company to cover the exercise price or withholding taxes); - Share withholding for taxes relating to settlement of Company equity awards where such withholding and the settlement date are terms fixed before the Inside Information became known; - Bona fide gifts of Company securities, provided that the recipient (other than a charitable organization not controlled by the insider-donor) must not sell the gifted securities while the Inside Information remains pending; - Transactions permitted under Section IV(C).

-This Policy applies even to transactions for which the Insider has obtained preclearance under Section V(A).
+This Policy applies even to transactions for which the Insider has obtained preclearance under Section V(A) (i.e., preclearance does not guarantee that a transaction is not in fact prohibited Insider trading).

-- B. Prohibition Against "Tipping", and Preservation of Confidentiality.
-You may not share Inside Information with anyone else or advise any person to trade in the Company's stock or express any opinion as to trading in the Company's stock, whether or not that person is an Insider.
-You may not disclose Inside Information to anyone either within or outside the Company, except as follows: - Disclosure by authorized persons on behalf of the Company and its subsidiaries for purposes of meeting applicable disclosure obligations or to further the business interests of the Company and its subsidiaries; - Disclosure otherwise compelled by law or regulation; and - Other disclosure, on a strict need-to-know basis and only under circumstances that make it reasonable to believe that the information will not be misused or improperly disclosed by the recipient.
+- B. Prohibition Against "Tipping"; Preservation of Confidentiality.
+When you possess Inside Information, you may not share it with anyone else or advise any person to trade in the Company's stock or express any opinion as to trading in the Company's stock, whether or not that person is an Insider.
+Likewise, you may not disclose Inside Information to anyone either within or outside the Company, except as follows: - Disclosure by authorized persons on behalf of the Company and its subsidiaries for purposes of meeting applicable disclosure obligations or to further the business interests of the Company and its subsidiaries; - Disclosure otherwise compelled by law or regulation; and - Other disclosure, on a strict need-to-know basis and only under circumstances that make it reasonable to believe that the information will not be misused or improperly disclosed by the recipient.